beanhatesbeans/bean-dotfiles/suckless/README.md

 rm -f config.h
 sudo make clean install
 ```
-and to configure it you edit config.def.h since that's the one that patches apply to
+and to configure them you edit config.def.h since that's the one that patches apply to. edits to config.h aren't permanent